2019 Kerch Strait liquified gas tanker fire

 The 2019 Kerch Strait liquified gas tanker fire was a major incident that occurred on 21 January 2019 when two ships, Kandy and Maestro, caught fire while transferring liquefied gas from one vessel to another in the Kerch Strait.
 The incident subsequently killed fourteen crewmembers and six went missing, including Libyan, Turkish, and Indian sailors, while twelve men jumped into the water and were rescued by the Russian Navy.
 Kandy was carrying a crew of seventeen, while Maestro was manned by fifteen crewmembers.
 At the time of the incident, both ships were carrying 4,500 tonnes of fuel.
 The ship-to-ship fuel transfer resulted a fire explosion and spread across both ships; Tanzanian-flagged Turkish ships' Maestro and Kandy.
 The blaze lasted more than four days.

-The Russian multi-purpose salvage vessel Spasatel Demidov led the fire-fighting effort but despite dowsing both ships, the fire continued to rage for five more days.
+Project MPSV07 salvage ship Spasatel Demidov led the fire-fighting effort but despite dowsing both ships, the fire continued to rage for five more days.
 The crew rescue operation was conducted by ten ships, including a Russian rescue vessel.